huggingface/blog/hf-bitsandbytes-integration.md

 For an unsigned int8, we would subtract the minimum and scale by the absolute maximum.
 This is close to what zero-point quantization does.
 It's is similar to a min-max scaling but the latter maintains the value scales in such a way that the value “0” is always represented by an integer without any quantization error.

 These tricks can be combined in several ways, for example, row-wise or vector-wise quantization, when it comes to matrix multiplication for more accurate results.

-If you want to read more details about how classic quantization techniques work, we recommend reading this [blog post](https://intellabs.github.io/distiller/algo_quantization.html) or the GPT3.int8() paper (XXX: link).
+Looking at the matrix multiplication, A\*B=C, instead of regular quantization that normalize by a absolute maximum value per tensor, vector-wise quantization finds the absolute maximum of each row of A and each column of B. Then we normalize A and B by dividing these vectors.
+We then multiply A\*B to get C. Finally, to get back the FP16 values, we denormalize by computing the outer product of the absolute maximum vector of A and B. More details on this technique can be found in the LLM.int8() paper (XXX: link here).

 While these basic techniques enable us to quanitize Deep Learning models, they usually lead to a drop in accuracy for larger models.
-The bnb-int8 implementation that we integrated into Hugging Face Transformers and Accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.
+The LLM.int8() implementation that we integrated into Hugging Face Transformers and Accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.

-## A gentle summary of mixed int8 matrix multiplication for Large Language Models
+## A gentle summary of LLM.int8(): zero degradation matrix multiplication for Large Language Models

-Authors have demonstrated that it is crucial to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for large models.
-They demonstrate that performance deterioration is caused by outlier features, which will be explained next.
+Authors of LLM.int8() have demonstrated that it is crucial to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for large models.
+They demonstrate that performance deterioration is caused by outlier features, which we explain in the next section.
+The LLM.int8() algorithm itself can be explain as follows.

-In essence, 8-bit Matrix Multiplication at Scale for Transformers seeks to complete the matrix multiplication computation in three steps:
+In essence, LLM.int8() seeks to complete the matrix multiplication computation in three steps:
 1. From the input hidden states, extract the outliers (i.e. values that are larger than a certain threshold) by column.
-2. Perform the matrix multiplication of the outliers in fp16 and the non-outliers in int8.
+2. Perform the matrix multiplication of the outliers in FP16 and the non-outliers in int8.
-3. Dequantize the non-outlier results and retrieve the full result in fp16.
+3. Dequantize the non-outlier results and add both outlier and non-outlier results together to receive the full result in FP16.

 These steps can be summarized in the following animation: